El Camino Healthcare District (ECHD) Governance

 Term of Service

 ECHD Board members are publicly elected to four-year terms.
 Elections are held in the General Election of even-numbered years.
-In 2018, there will be three seats open for election (one seat will be for only a 2-year term) and in 2020 there will be two seats open for election.
+In 2020, there will be three seats open for election.
 Board members may also be appointed by the ECHD Board or the ECHD Board may call an election, if a Board vacancy occurs between election cycles.
 There is no limit on the number of terms an ECHD Board member may serve.

 ECHD Board members must be registered voters who reside within the El Camino Healthcare District.